m-ibrahim-khalil/m-ibrahim-khalil.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hello there, I’m **Md Ibrahim Khalil**!"
+title: "**Md Ibrahim Khalil**"
+excerpt: "Aspiring PhD Candidate | Software Engineer | AI & Machine Learning Research Enthusiast"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Get to Know Me 🙌
+![security in LLM](/images/security-in-LLM.webp){: .align-right width="300" height="300"}

-💡 I’m a dedicated **Software Engineer** with nearly 3 years of experience in **Backend Web Development**, **Data Engineering**.
+I’m a dedicated **Software Engineer** with nearly 3 years of experience in **Web Development** and **Data Engineering**.
 I graduated with a **Bachelor’s degree in Software Engineering** from the **Institute of Information Technology, University of Dhaka** 🎓, recognized as the leading institution for Software Engineering in Bangladesh.
-My interest focuses on applying **AI** to enhance and automate **Software Engineering** tasks, such as **automated smell detection**, **defect prediction**, **code refactoring**, **automated testing** and so on.
-![security in LLM](/images/security-in-LLM.webp){: .align-right width="300" height="300"}
-🔍 Outside my industry and development work, I have collaborated on research, and currently working on a paper about **Automated [Community Smell](https://ar5iv.labs.arxiv.org/html/2209.10671) Detection**.
-During my academic years 📘, I also worked on research projects and implemented tools based on cutting-edge research papers.
-This blend of industry and research experience equipped me with the skills to seamlessly bridge theory and practice, which drove my passion, for which, **I am actively looking for a PhD position in AI for Software Engineering in Fall '25🎯.**
+My industry work, particularly in building data pipelines, automating software processes, and collaborating with data scientists, has driven my passion to explore how AI/ML can transform software engineering tasks.

+I am currently working as a **Software Engineer** at **[Cefalo](https://www.cefalo.com/)**, a Norway-based software development and IT service provider company.
+I am also a **Research Assistant** at the **[Software Engineering Research Group (SERG)](https://serg.iit.du.ac.bd/)**, where I am actively involved in research projects focusing on **AI in Software Engineering**.
+I am actively seeking PhD opportunities for **Fall 2025** to further explore my research interests in **AI and ML** in **Software Engineering**.

 ---

 ### Research Interest Areas:

+My career has given me practical experience, but I now aim to deepen my understanding of AI and Machine Learning's theoretical foundations and their application to software engineering.
+I am particularly interested in pursuing a PhD to focus on these research areas:

-- 🌐 **AI for SE** (Automated Software Design, Maintenance, Code Prediction/ Contextual IDE)
+- 🌐 **AI for SE (AI4SE)** (Automated Code Generation and Repair, Code Prediction/ Contextual IDE, AI-assisted Software Testing)
-- 🔄 **AI/ML in Software Maintenance** (Refactoring, Defect Prediction)
+- 🔄 **ML in SE** (Software Defects Prediction, software Effort Estimation)
+- 📊 **Data-Driven SE** (Software Analytics, Software Metrics, Software Quality)
+- 🤖 **Deep Learning** (Deep Learning for SE, Neural Networks, NLP)
 - 🧠 **AI for HCI in SE** (Community Smell, Developer Behavior, Accessibility)
-- 🏗️ **Automated Software Testing** (AI-Driven Test Case Generation, Automated Test Coverage)
-- 📊 **Data-Driven SE** (Software Analytics, Mining Software Repositories)

 ---

-☕ Interested in a virtual coffee chat to explore **AI in Software Engineering** or discuss about latest **cutting-edge Software Engineering Automation**?
-I’d be delighted to connect and share ideas!
-Simply drop me an email at [📧](mailto:bsse1009@iit.du.ac.bd), and let's get the conversation started.
-Looking forward to engaging conversations!
+☕ **Let's Connect!**
+I am always looking to connect with like-minded individuals who share my passion for AI and Machine Learning in Software Engineering.
+So, if you are interested in discussing my research interests or potential collaboration opportunities, I would love to have a coffee chat!
+Feel free to reach out to me at [📧](mailto:bsse1009@iit.du.ac.bd).